-January is the month when New Year’s resolutions are set and very often, it is also the month when those resolutions are broken.
+January is the month when New Year resolutions are set and very often broken.

 Here are a few easy ways you can learn and develop at home, without hammering your bank balance.

 Albert Einstein once said: “The only thing that you absolutely have to know, is the location of the library.”

 Why not bring the library to you?
 If you have a good library in your home, then you will learn so much more without any extra effort.
 Dipping into a good book just becomes natural if you are surrounded by them.

 Books are not expensive (for the most part!) and they are superb personal development tools.

 We make a conscious effort to recommend our most treasured books in the Recommended Products section of our website.